railsbridge-boston/docs-hardfork/step_file_reference.md

 Here Docs are especially useful with `message`s since you can just dump in markdown between `<<-MARKDOWN` and `MARKDOWN` declarations.

+Definitions for these functions can be found in docs/lib/step.rb

 ## steps

 * steps support nested content via `do` and `end`